 IVIG and IMIG are not the same formulation.
 They differ in concentration, volume, route of administration, cost, and critically — in how serum IgG levels behave over time.
 IVIG is formulated at 5–10% IgG for intravenous infusion and produces a rapid, high peak in serum IgG within 24 hours.
 IMIG is formulated at 16.5% IgG for intramuscular injection in small volumes (1–5 mL) and produces a slower, lower, but more sustained IgG elevation.

 IVIG vs IMIG — a pharmacokinetic distinction with clinical implications.
 IVIG produces a high serum IgG peak within 24 hours, then declines over 3–4 weeks, creating oscillating inflammatory suppression.
-IMIG delivers a slower, sustained IgG elevation — a steady-state profile that may be mechanistically preferable for cascade biology, where SIRT1 recovery, CREB/BDNF-dependent plasticity, and SST normalisation all require weeks of consistently reduced neuroinflammation, not periodic windows of relief.
+IMIG delivers a slower, sustained IgG elevation — a steady-state profile that may be mechanistically preferable for cascade biology, where SST-14 transcriptional recovery, CREB/BDNF-dependent plasticity restoration, and autoantibody clearance all require weeks of consistently reduced neuroinflammation, not periodic windows of relief.

 | Feature | IVIG — Intravenous | IMIG — Intramuscular |